10/14/24

 A brand logo is not a brand identity.

-It is an important, even central, aspect of a brand’s identity but today, there are more expectations and fewer rules when it comes to brand identity.
+It is an important, central aspect of a brand’s identity but today, there are more expectations and fewer rules when it comes to brand identity.

 When we create brand guidelines for businesses, we typically include the following elements: